Heinz Linge: Berlin 1945

-After the suicides of Hitler and Braun, their corpses were reportedly carried up the stairs to ground level and through the bunker's emergency exit to the garden behind the Reich Chancellery, where they were doused with petrol.
+According to Linge, he helped move Hitler's corpse up the stairs to ground level and through the emergency exit to the Reich Chancellery garden, where the couple's bodies were doused with petrol.
 After the first attempts to ignite the petrol did not work, Linge went back inside the bunker and returned with a thick roll of papers.
-Martin Bormann lit the papers and threw the torch onto the bodies.
+Bormann lit the papers and threw the torch onto the bodies.
 As the two corpses caught fire, a small group, including Bormann, Linge, Otto Günsche, Joseph Goebbels, Erich Kempka, Peter Högl, Ewald Lindloff, and Hans Reisser, raised their arms in salute as they stood just inside the bunker doorway.

 At around 16:15, Linge ordered SS-Untersturmführer Heinz Krüger and SS-Oberscharführer Werner Schwiedel to roll up the rug in Hitler's study to burn it.
 The two men removed the blood-stained rug, carried it up the stairs and outside to the Chancellery garden.
 There the rug was placed on the ground and burned.
 On and off during the afternoon, the Soviets shelled the area in and around the Reich Chancellery.
 SS guards brought over additional cans of petrol to further burn the corpses, which lasted from 16:00 to around 18:30.
 Linge later wrote that he burned other personal effects of Hitler's while an SS bodyguard oversaw the burial of the burnt bodies in a shell crater.

 Linge was one of the last to leave the Führerbunker in the early morning hours of 1 May 1945.
 He teamed up with Erich Kempka.
 Linge was later captured near See-Strasse.
-Several days later, after his identity was revealed, two Soviet officers escorted Linge by train to Moscow where he was thrown into the notorious Lubjanka Prison.
+Several days later, after his identity was revealed, two Soviet officers escorted Linge by train to Moscow where he was incarcerated in the notorious Lubyanka Prison.